Confidentiality of applications

-Receipt of the review form from the CCF, and subsequent completed return, form a 'mutual confidentiality agreement' covering the response.
+Receipt of the review form from the NIHR, and subsequent completed return, form a 'mutual confidentiality agreement' covering the response.
 This information will not be released without prior approval unless it is seen to be overwhelmingly in the public interest, i.e. when the benefits of disclosure outweigh the duty of confidentiality.

 Confidentiality of reviewer identity

 Reviewer identity is not disclosed to applicants and anonymous reviews are returned to applicants.
 It may be disclosed to committee members, except where there is a conflict of interest.
-It is planned to publish lists of those undertaking review for CCF annually.
+It is planned to publish lists of those undertaking review for NIHR annually.

 Confidentiality of committee discussions

-committee discussions are recorded during the meeting and form the basis of the meeting minutes and the feedback/outcome letters to applicants.
+Committee discussions are recorded during the meeting and form the basis of the meeting minutes and the feedback/outcome letters to applicants.
 Comments are not attributed to individual committee members.
-The full minutes are considered confidential and, in most cases, these are circulated to committee members, CCF and DHSC staff involved in the commissioning process.
+The full minutes are considered confidential and, in most cases, these are circulated to committee members, NIHR and DHSC staff involved in the commissioning process.
 Where there is a conflict of interest, the minutes of discussions of applications are omitted from the copy circulated to the

 conflicted committee member.